-If required, add a condition for one of the Cartesian coordinate planes (with a possible offset) to model either a symmetry condition in the plane (which is the same as an infinite sound hard boundary) or an antisymmetry condition in the plane (which is the same as an infinite sound soft boundary).
+• For Symmetry planes, if no symmetry conditions are used (the default) the exterior field feature boundaries should form a fully closed surface.
+If necessary, select and add a condition for one of the Cartesian coordinate planes (with a possible offset) to model either a symmetry condition in the plane (which is the same as an infinite sound hard boundary) or an antisymmetry condition in the plane (which is the same as an infinite sound soft boundary).
 The infinite sound hard boundary option is especially useful when modeling system with an infinite baffle configuration.

-For each of these planes, select the type for the condition to be applied in the $x = x_0$, $y = y_0$, or $z = z_0$ planes.
+For each of these planes, select the type for the condition to be applied in the $x = x_0$ , $y = y_0$ , or $z = z_0$ planes.
 Select the type of condition: Off (the default), Symmetry/Infinite sound hard boundary, or Antisymmetric/Infinite sound soft boundary.
-Then enter the value for the plane location x_0 , y_0 , or z_0 (the default is 0 m).
+Then enter the value for the plane location $x_0$ , $y_0$ , or $z_0$ (the default is 0 m).
 This allows an offset of the infinite condition planes along the main coordinate axes.